adarshdebata/PomodoroTimer/Readme.md

 - Responsive design for seamless use across devices
 - Notification sound when timer reaches the last 3 seconds
 - Browser tab title updated with the remaining time
+- Responsive design for seamless use across devices

 ## How to Use
 1. Clone the repository to your local machine.